Bas-Saint-Laurent: Topography

-The topography of Bas-Saint-Laurent has two main elements : the plateaus of the Appalachian Mountains, called Notre Dame Mountains, and the lowlands in the fine stripe of land along the Saint Lawrence river.
+The topography of Bas-Saint-Laurent has two main elements : the plateaus of the Appalachian Mountains, called Notre Dame Mountains, and the lowlands in the fine stripe of land along the St. Lawrence River.
 These are separated by an intermediate area of ridges and foothills which meld with the plateaus.
 The Notre Dame Mountains, are a group of small mountains with summits reaching between 600 and 700 m high. the landscape is sometimes interrupted by valleys, like the Témiscouata valley or Matapedia Valley.
 These two parallel valleys allow access to The Maritimes, Maine and Chaleur Bay.